Multi-User-Domain/Multi-User-Domain.github.io/_docs/07-scene.md

 The contents of the Scene SHOULD include the objects which were passed by the client in the request, and any physical world objects which have been injected, for example a generated character whom the player could talk to.

 TODO: The Scene MAY also include contextual, non-physical objects including social context and abstract information.

+# Notes

+The server MAY incur side-effects to World state during the scene generation if it chooses - for example triggering an event.

+A client MAY or MAY NOT confirm the perspective and show it to the player.
+The act of calling the Scene generation endpoint SHOULD NOT be considered in the server to meaning that the player is committed to the scene.